 Subscribe to our E-Updates Email List to be notified of Special Events (You will need to click a confirmation link in the first email to complete the process).

-How to Review a Book
+How to Review a Book(by Victor Wiebe)

 There is no perfect way to write a book review but the check list given below can be helpful.
 No review should include all topics in the checklist, though topics 1, 3, and 5 are the primary focus of book reviews.
 Beyond these the book itself should be the guide, for example if there is nothing remarkable about the style or format, omit remarks on these tropics.